 Study and practice the French nasal sounds.

 Listen to pronunciation videos or the free dictation lessons here in Talk in French.
-You can also listen to French short stories for beginners!

 Read, pronounce and master 100 vocabulary words and phrases related to greetings.